RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > Statistics of CTFd platform are 626 Team,1.1k individual.

+> ResetDevelopers department assigned @Harsh to moderate the CTF server and resolve the issue.

+> ResetHacker assigned RESTCON team( @Cyberknight, @Attrib, @RyuSec) to uploading update the challenges and resolve the issue with the challenges.

+> ResetHacker assigned Cyberknight, cryptonic007, Smile_hacker, saurav & Thehackercrew to moderate the discord.

 - 29th August 2020

 > ResetHacker presents 2nd day of **RESTCON conference** called as Researchersers day with the guest speakers Phillips Wylie, Nitin Panday, Tajwar Khan, Akash Sharma, Atul Singh and Umair Nehri